joshddunn/docker-rails/README.md

 host: db
 ```

-To start the app run `docker-compose up --build`.
+To start the app run `docker-compose up --build`

 Finally, once the app is running you will have to create the database